ckznnn/dotfiles-swapper/README.md

 ## As well as adding hyprpaper and waybar to your auto start in your hyprland config

+## Backup your hyprland.lua as the script replaces it

 To use this project first make the script executable